Faker (gamer): Five more international titles (2014–2017)

 Faker started the 2016 year by winning the IEM Season X World Championship.
 This accomplishment was followed by a win in the 2016 LCK Spring Split finals.
 Due to their performance in the Spring Split, SKT earned a spot in the 2016 Mid-Season Invitational.
-Despite a moderately balanced group stage performance, with a 6–4 record, SKT ultimately claimed the championship title by sweeping Counter Logic Gaming in the finals.
+Despite a moderately balanced group stage performance, with a 6–4 record, SKT ultimately claimed the championship title by sweeping Counter Logic Gaming 3–0 in the finals.
 Faker's gameplay throughout the tournament, including the second-most kills of any player in the tournament, earned him the MVP title, marking the first time he had been named MVP at either MSI or Worlds.
 On July 11, 2016, during the 2016 LCK Summer Split Faker became the first player in the history of the LCK to secure 1,000 kills.
 While SKT fell short of winning their fourth consecutive LCK title after a loss to KT Rolster in the playoffs, their overall performance during the season still earned them a qualification for the 2016 World Championship.
-In the World Championship, SKT reached the finals against Samsung Galaxy, with SKT winning a close series 3 games to 2.
+In the World Championship, SKT reached the finals against Samsung Galaxy, with SKT winning a close 3–2 series.
 Faker claimed his third world championship title and was named the MVP of the tournament.
-By the end of 2016, Faker had gained widespread recognition and had been likened to "the Michael Jordan of esports".
+By the end of 2016, Faker had gained widespread recognition and had been referred to as "the Michael Jordan of esports".

 In the lead-up to the 2017 season, Faker extended his contract with SKT.
-The contract, as stated by an SKT press release, was hailed as the "best contract in esports history."
+The contract, as stated by an SKT press release, was hailed as the "best contract in esports history".
 During the 2017 LCK Spring Split, Faker secured another LCK title, after the team swept KT Rolster with a 3–0 victory in the finals.
 At the 2017 Mid-Season Invitational, SKT finished atop their group with an 8–2 record.
 In the finals, they defeated G2 Esports, becoming the first team ever to win two consecutive Mid-Season Invitationals.
 However, in the subsequent LCK Summer Split, the team often found themselves falling behind early in matches and struggled to maintain their previous form.
 Despite this, SKT managed to reach the LCK Summer Finals, where they lost to Longzhu Gaming.
-The team still qualified for the 2017 League of Legends World Championship and reached the finals, with Faker being the sole member of SKT to participate in four World Championship finals.
-Prior to the finals match against Samsung Galaxy, Faker ranked second among all mid laners in the tournament for kills and assists.
+The team qualified for the 2017 League of Legends World Championship and reached the finals, with Faker being the sole member of SKT to participate in four World Championship finals.
+Prior to the finals against Samsung Galaxy, Faker ranked second among all mid laners in the tournament for kills and assists.
 He also held the distinction of having played the highest number of unique champions in the event.
-SKT lost in the World Championship finals against Samsung Galaxy, by a score of 0–3.
+SKT lost in the World Championship finals against Samsung Galaxy, with a score of 0–3.
 This loss marked Faker's first World Championship finals defeat and left him visibly upset, requiring consolation from his teammates to gather himself and shake hands with the Samsung Galaxy players post-game.